-Due to the COVID19 outbreak, we are requiring masks to be worn when visiting.
+Due to the COVID19 outbreak, we are requiring masks to be worn.

-Families will meet their puppies outside to minimize risks.
+Families will meet their puppies outside if possible to minimize risks.
 Everything will be sanitized with bleach between visits.

-We encourage you to view these videos and give us a call to discuss any questions you may have.
+We encourage you to view these videos and email us to discuss any questions you may have.